jgillich/godot-snappy/README.md

 A vertex snapping plugin for Godot 4 (currently in alpha, Godot 3 is not supported).

-## How to install

-Clone this repository into `addons/` and enable the addon in your project settings.

 ## How to use

 1. Select an object in the 3D view